 Driving While Barefoot May Be A Smart Choice In Some Cases

-We encourage everyone not to ask the question, “is it illegal to drive without shoes” or “is driving barefoot illegal” but instead, “when is driving barefoot a smarter choice?”
+We encourage everyone not to ask the question, “is it legal to drive barefoot in Florida” or “is driving barefoot illegal in Florida” but instead, “when is driving barefoot a smarter choice?”

 It is never recommended that you operate a vehicle in socks unless they have the traction bottom on them.
 Socks are too slippery and can result in your feet slipping while operating your vehicle.

 Things To Remember If You Choose To Drive Barefoot